holab-hku/Vulture/README.md

 ![Image](./homepage/vulture_schematic_diagram.png)

 ## Tutorial
-For how to use Vulture, please kindly refer to our hands-on tutorial page at https://juychen.github.io/
+For the Vulture usage on AWS cloud, please kindly refer to our hands-on tutorial page at https://juychen.github.io/

 ## <a name="require"></a>Requirements
 ### Input data